pglass/cpp_maths/README.md

 Overview
 ========
-This is a math library in C++ focused on symbolic over numerical computation.
+This is a math library in C++11 focused on symbolic over numerical computation.
 I work on it as I have time away from school.
 That is, I still intend to work on it even if the last commit is weeks or months ago.

 The following headers are provided.